funginstitute/downloads/README.md

 2. API for serving parsed, cleaned, consolidated patent data split from application as an independent service.
 3. Prototype consumes json via API from patent service.

+Prototype application will be operating by close of 2012.